hitech95/Bow-Warfare/README.md

 Bugs
 ----
- - I don't know.
-We are still in alpha
+ - Random Null pointer on server console atrer death/kill

 I'm Working on
 ----
  - Game Type
+  - TDM
+  - LMS

 To Do
 ----
  - General
-  - Scoreboard (personal info kill/death and ratio)
-  - Boss Bar to show infos (time left and teams points)
+  - None
  - Commands
-  - Zombie
   - Spectate (may need some fixes)
-  - Setspawn (correct help string)
   - Listplayers (need a lot of changes on Gamemanager and on Gametype)
-  - List available Gametype
+  - List available Gametype (I have to learn how Reflections works)
  - Game type
   - ALL that are missing
  - Utils